X

 * 100 = prices in New York

-• Student price index excluding rent:61* (39% cheaper than New York)
+• Price index excluding rent: 61* (39% cheaper than New York)

-• Student price index including rent:42* (59% cheaper than New York)
+• Price index including rent: 42* (59% cheaper than New York)

 • Price index food only:50* (50% cheaper than New York)